artur-shaik/vim-javacomplete2/README.md

 `JCgenerateConstructorDefault` - generate default constructor;

+`JCclassNew` - open prompt to enter class creation command;

+`JCclassInFile` - open prompt to choose template that will be used for creation class boilerplate in current empty file;

 `JCserverShowPort` - show port, through which vim plugin communicates with server;

 `JCserverShowPID` - show server process identificator;